top of page

 In 2017 they made North Carolina their home base where they work to cultivate the craft of storytelling through movement.
 Working with regional dance artists, writers, musicians, and storytellers, these cross-genre collaborators cultivate the craft of storytelling through movement — even choreographing music videos for Moses Sumney, Sylvan Esso, and Ben Phantom.

-S/O Dance won the Audience Choice Award at the NYC Dance Gallery Festival, was commissioned as Dance Gallery Level UP Artists, received an ArtsAVL Grassroots Arts Program Grant, McDowell Regional Artist Project Grant, a North Carolina Artist Support Grant, and was voted "Artists Who Most Pushed the Boundaries with the Human Body" by Asheville Fringe Festival.
+The Company won the Audience Choice Award and a commission for new work from NYC’s Dance Gallery Festival (2019), was voted "Artists Who Most Pushed the Boundaries with the Human Body" by Asheville Fringe Festival (2020), a North Carolina Regional Artist Project Grant (2020), two North Carolina Artist Support Grants (2021, 2024), a North Carolina Grassroots Arts Program Grant (2023), the inaugural North Carolina Choreography Fellowship from Trillium Arts (2023), and a commission from American Dance Festival (2024 premier).
 Throughout the pandemic, they focused on producing COVID-conscious dance experiences for live audiences, including sold-out drive-up performances at the Asheville Outlet Mall, and guided walk-along dance exhibits presented by the Wortham Center for the Performing Arts.

 MEET THE COMPANY